garbados/quilter/goals.md

 ### `jobs`

-Print out the current job list -- that is, what would be run
+Print out the current job list -- that is, what would be run if `quilt` were run without a command.

 ## Tests